kaykyr/insta.js/README.md

 ### With Yarn

-If you have yarn installed, just run the followin command:
+If you have yarn installed, just run the following command:
 ```sh
 yarn install
 ```